pcsm/test_double/README.md

 use image::ImageManagerMock as ImageManager;
 ```

-If you'd like to provide an alternate subsituted name, you can do so:
+If you'd like to provide an alternate substituted name, you can do so:

 ```rust
 #[test_double(IMDummy)]